otwcode/open-doors-temp-site/README.md

 1. Make a copy of `variables.yml.example` as `variables.yml` and fill it in with the details of the site you're creating.

+1. Make a copy of `config/secrets.yml.example` as `config/secrets.yml` (you'll probably need to have one for development anyway - make sure it has a valid `production` section)

 1. Run
 ```bash